-It is held that the claimant was discharged, but not for gross misconduct or misconduct connected with the work, within the meaning of Maryland Code Annotated, Labor and Employment Article, Title 8, Section 1002 or 1003.
-No disqualification is imposed based upon the claimant's separation from employment with EVAPCO, INC.
+It is held that the claimant was discharged for misconduct connected with the work, within the meaning of Section 8-1003 of the Labor and Employment Article Maryland Code Annotated, Title 8, Section 1003.
+The claimant is disqualified from receiving benefits from the week beginning December 26, 2010 and the six weeks immediately following.